dlakes/mevron/README.md

 > npm run migrate
 ```
 Migration will create users, oauth, ride_request and cars tables
+If you encounter any issues in running the migrations, A copy of the database dump is available in the database folder.

 ### Log File
 Create a file named as access.log in the root directory.